brunogbv/cv/README.md

 <img src="https://raw.githubusercontent.com/dheereshagrwal/colored-icons/f926a9cacef437021842aa53029d1b73fb03de15/svg/css.svg" alt="css Logo" width="40" height="40" /> &nbsp; &nbsp;
 <img src="https://raw.githubusercontent.com/dheereshagrwal/colored-icons/f926a9cacef437021842aa53029d1b73fb03de15/svg/js.svg" alt="js Logo" width="40" height="40" />

+## What does this project do?

+* Helps you to manage your CV as a web app (HTML + CSS + JS).
+* Dockerized for easy building and deployment.
+* Github Actions for CI/CD.
+(Currently only for CI, CD is manual for now)
+*

 <!-- ## What does this project do?

 * Helps you to manage your CV as a web app (HTML + CSS + JS).